-Hardaway hasn’t played in an NBA game since the 2007-08 season where he managed to get into 16 games for – you guessed it, the Miami Heat.
+Hardaway hasn’t played in an NBA game since the 2007-08 season.
+That’s when he managed to get into 16 games for – you guessed it, the Miami Heat.

 In fact, Hardaway has only played in 57 total games dating back to the beginning of the 2004-05 NBA season.

-Not only that, but Penny hasn’t been relevant since 2001-02, when he managed 12.0 points per game playing for the Phoenix Suns.
+Not only that, but Penny hasn’t been relevant since 2001-02.
+That year, he averaged 12.0 points per game playing for the Phoenix Suns.

-Hardaway also hasn’t been of superstar status since his 1996-97 campaign with the Orlando Magic, when he scored 20.5 points per game.
+Hardaway also hasn’t been of superstar status since his 1996-97 campaign with the Orlando Magic.
+He averaged 20.5 points per game that season.